Vas deferens: Etymology

-Vas deferens is Latin, meaning "carrying-away vessel"; the plural version is vasa deferentia.
-Ductus deferens is also Latin, meaning "carrying-away duct"; the plural version is ducti deferentes.
+Vas deferens is Latin, meaning "carrying-away vessel" while ductus deferens, also Latin, means "carrying-away duct".

 Structure

 The human vas deferens measures 30–35 cm in length, and 2–3 mm in diameter.
 It is continuous proximally with the tail of the epididymis, and exhibits a tortuous, convoluted initial/proximal section (which measures 2–3 cm in length).
 Distally, it forms a dilated and tortuous segment termed the ampulla of vas deferens before ending by uniting with a duct of the seminal vesicle to form the ejaculatory duct.
 Together they form part of the spermatic cord.

 Blood supply

 The vasa deferentia are supplied with blood by accompanying arteries, the (arteries of vas deferens).
 These arteries normally arises from the superior (sometimes inferior) vesical arteries, a branch of the internal iliac arteries.

 Innervation

 The vas deferens receives innervation from an autonomic plexus of post-ganglionic sympathetic fibres derived from the inferior hypogastric plexus.